For Artists and Creatives on Instagram: Don’t waste your captions.

 I am an introvert.
-In social situations, that means I will be closest to the wall and I will rarely approach new people and be the one to initiate a conversation.
+In social situations, that means I will be closest to the wall and I will rarely approach new people or be the one to start a conversation.
 When I walk into a party, I usually observe conversations until someone says something I find interesting.
-I’m too lazy and too awkward to be the one searching for what makes each person in a room interesting.
+I’m too easily overstimulated and too uncomfortable to be the one searching for what makes each person in a room interesting.
 So I wait.

 On social media, you need to assume that everyone in your audience is like me.
 We don’t care about you until you show us why we should and you have to invite us into your bubble.
-It seems a little cold when I word it like that, but really it’s just an effort in energy conservation.
+It seems a little cold when I word it like that, but really it’s just an effort at energy conservation.
 Most people don’t have the time or energy to dig into what makes every random person special on the internet.
 You are that random person, and you have to show them.
 Starting conversations with your captions is a perfect way to do this.

-There are two reasons why you need to create conversations on social media:
+There are two reasons why you need to start a conversation on social media:

 - Conversations= engagement and engagement= more eyes on your work/more followers.
 Getting meaningful comments on your posts helps show social media platforms that your post is popular and it should be boosted to other users.
 Basically, you need to get genuine comments that are more than 4 words on your posts.